Domain Names and Web Hosting

 What is a domain name?

-In order to use a domain name for your website it needs to be registered.
-Since domain names have to be unique, once a domain name is registered, you can not also use it.
+To connect a domain name to your website, it needs to be registered.
+Since they have to be unique, once it is is registered, it can not be used by anyone else.

 What is web hosting?

 In order for your website to show on the Internet, your website code and files have to be on a computer connected to the Internet.
 This computer is called a web server.
 Web hosting companies provide services for you to be able to put your website code on their web servers so your website can be available on the Internet.
 When you purchase web hosting services from a web hosting company, you are given are purchasing an account on their web server to host your website code.